2022 - Kynren - An Epic Tale Of England

 PLEASE NOTE: Price is per person and based on two people sharing a twin/double room.
 Single room supplements and upgrades are not included.

-Day 1 - From your chosen joining point your feeder vehicle will take you to the designated interchange point where your holiday begins.
-After joining your holiday coach, travel northwards with a lunch stop on the way.
+Day 1 - After joining your holiday coach, travel northwards with a lunch stop on the way.
 Arrive at your hotel late afternoon for 3 nights DBB.

 Kynren - An Epic Tale of England & Durham